 - Finding out the optimal formatting for your images for your website to maximise page loading speeds and quality

 - Creating 360-degree images or videos of your products

-- Augmented reality to give customers a better idead of how the product will suit them
+- Augmented reality gives customers a better idea of how the product will suit them

-- Visual search tools to allow customers to search by images
+- Visual search tools allow customers to search by images

 Did you know OneTimePIM has a fully integrated and included Digital Asset Management System?